Planning for Incapacity

 Legal Documents for Caregivers

 Clearly written legal documents that outline your loved one's wishes and decisions are essential for caregivers.
 These documents can authorize another person to make healthcare and financial decisions, including plans for long-term care.
-If the person being cared for has the legal capacity -- the level of mental functioning necessary to sign official documents -- he or she should actively participate in legal planning.
+If the person being cared for has the legal capacity -- the level of mental functioning necessary to sign official documents -- they should actively participate in legal planning.

 To give your loved one the best care possible, obtain legal advice and services from an attorney experienced with these issues.
 If the person you're caring for is age 65 or older, consider hiring an attorney who practices elder law, a specialized area of law focusing on issues that typically affect the elderly.
 As you plan for the future, ask the attorney about the following documents:

-- Living will: A living will allows the person to state -- in advance -- what kind of medical care he or she desires to receive and what life-support procedures he or she would like to withhold.
-This document is used if a person becomes terminally ill and unable to make his wishes known or if he becomes permanently unconscious.
+- Living will: A living will allows the person to state -- in advance -- what kind of medical care they desire to receive and what life-support procedures they would like to withhold.
+This document is used if a person becomes terminally ill and unable to make their wishes known or if they become permanently unconscious.
 A terminal illness is defined as one from which a person's doctor believes there is no chance of recovery.
 Living wills can also be used if a person becomes permanently unconscious.
 To be considered permanently unconscious, two physicians must determine that the patient has no reasonable possibility of regaining consciousness or decision-making ability.
 Laws on living wills vary from state to state.

 - Living trust: This document enables a person (called a grantor or trustor) to create a trust and appoint a trustee to carefully manage trust assets once the grantor is no longer able to manage finances.
 A person can appoint another individual or a financial institution to be the trustee.

 - Will: A will is a document created by an individual that names an executor (the person who will manage the estate) and beneficiaries (those who will receive the estate at the time of the person's death).